 You know those people who leave really long voicemails?
 Don’t be that person!
 Keep your messages as concise as possible.

 #2: Be Conversational

-The whole point of sending the voice message is to reveal your personality and the tone of your voice.
+The whole point of sending the voice message is to reveal your personality and that can be heard through the tone of your voice, modulation is key.
 If you sound like a robot, your recipient will think you are one!
-Act natural and be conversational to show your personality.
+Act naturally and be conversational to show your personality.